Here is a list of all of our performing groups for 2018 Sakura Matsuri – click on their name to go to their website for more information!

 - Anime USA Cosplay Fashion Show

-Anime USA, Washington DC’s anime convention that takes place in the fall, displays Japanese anime inspired costumes to teach about anime and cosplay culture.
+Anime USA, Washington DC’s anime convention that takes place in the fall, displays Japanese anime inspired costumes and trivia to teach about cosplay culture.

 - Fox Mill Elementary Japanese Immersion Students